-Steve Gruber is an associate with Neugeboren O’Dowd PC and is a patent attorney registered to practice before the United State Patent and Trademark Office and to practice law in Colorado.
+Steve Gruber is a Partner with Neugeboren O’Dowd PC and is a patent attorney registered to practice before the United State Patent and Trademark Office and to practice law in Colorado.

 Prior to joining the Firm, Steve was a Patent Agent with Greenberg Traurig and Marsh Fischmann and Breyfogle.
 Steve’s practice focuses on turning ideas into assets via strategic patent portfolio development and trademark prosecution, with emphasis in electronics, physics, software, and the mechanical arts.
 He has counseled clients in a wide range of technical disciplines that include telecommunications, power electronics, electronic device physics, RF power sources, photovoltaic power systems and thermal transfer, computer architecture, wafer processing, plasma deposition, induction motors, phase change materials, medical devices, and business methods and software.